VR3111/AI/README.md

   "citations": [{ "source": "docs/volvo.pdf", "page": 18 }]
 }

-## 2. Guided Fallback
+2. Guided Fallback

 Used when:

 - The topic exists in the documents

 - But no explicit answer is stated

 Behavior:

 - Clearly states that no direct answer was found

-- Provides **extractive, document-faithful highlights**
+- Provides extractive, document-faithful highlights

 - Never framed as an answer
-- No synthesis or inference

 - Fully cited

-Example:

 {
   "mode": "guided_fallback",